apitanga/quest/README.md

 #### Use of Terraform Cloud
 Chosen for managing the Terraform state file, enhancing security and collaboration.

+#### Ci/CD first design
+Made archutectural choice to prioritize defining a ci/CD pipeline as code, to facilitate future developement (hypothetical) and to demonstrate best practices.

 ### Future Enhancements

+### Implement path filters
+Enable github action path filters to prevent build being triggered on trivial changes (e.g readme updates)

 #### Custom Domain and SSL
-Plans to introduce a custom domain with SSL for enhanced security and professional web presence.
+Deploy a custom domain with SSL for enhanced security and professional web presence.

-#### Advanced Logging and Monitoring
+#### Advanced Logging and Monitoring/Alerting
-Implementing robust logging and monitoring solutions is on the agenda.
+Implement robust logging and monitoring/alerting configurations.

 #### Secure Handling of Secrets
-Intends to incorporate base64 encoding and decoding for managing GitHub secrets for increased security.
+Incorporate base64 encoding and decoding for managing GitHub secrets for increased security.

 #### Enhanced Load Balancing
 Future improvements will explore the use of Google Cloud Load Balancer for more advanced load balancing options.